brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

             * Choose the appropriate hemisphere aparc.a2009s.annot file (i.e. lh.aparc.a2009s.annot)
             * Hit 'OK'
             * The aparc.a2009s parcellation should be overlayed on your inflated surface!
 Repeat the process on the other hemisphere!

+Once you're happy with the surfaces, you can now move onto running fMRIPrep!

+To preprocess your data with fMRIPrep, follow the following steps:

 1. On the 'Process' tab, click 'Submit App' to submit a new application.
     * In the search bar, type 'fmriPrep - Surface Output'.
     * Click the app card.